-To scan Office 365 information, do the following:
+To retrieve Office 365 information, do the following:

-- Make sure you meet the Office 365 scanning requirements mentioned earlier in this article.
+- Make sure you meet the scanning requirements mentioned earlier in this article.

 - Hit the Add Scanning Target button in the Scanning\Scanning Targets section of the console.
 If you have multiple scanning servers, there will be a separate configuration tab for each server.
 When submitting your target, you will be asked to specify a scanning schedule.

 - Select Office 365 from the available dropdown and submit an Office 365 administrator account and password in the Username and Password fields.
 Username must be formatted as an email address.
 The Name field is the name of the scanning target/credential and for personal reference only.

 - Make sure you've configured your scanning schedule as desired and hit Ok.